tswire/iAPS/README.md

 ## autoISF Version
-Refers to the changes done to the original oref0 used in FAX, the source can be found at my [oref0-repository](https://github.com/mountrcg/oref0/tree/dev_aisf_TDD)
+Refers to the changes done to the original oref0 used in FAX, the source can be found at my [oref0-repository](https://github.com/mountrcg/oref0).
+Also testing autoISF 3.0 adaption

+* 3.0
+	* IOB threshold changed to percent of maxIOB
+ 	* adaptable SMB  threshold for low BG's
+ 	* remove setting for maxDelta BG Threshold and automate it for fullLoop
+  	* align log and pop-up panel messages  with AAPS version
+  	* some 1min Libre values precautions for acce predictions
+  	* NO Activity Tracking as with AAPS
 * 2.2.8.3
 	* AIMI B30 feature
 	* dev release with current mods as of Mar 23, 2023